DanielKohl1991/Votify-app-Cypress/README.md

 ## Run application locally

-- you will need file .env in the main folder with credentials, which I send you
+- you will need file .env in the main folder with credentials, which I will send you

 - install all dependencies with command `npm install`